 With the Dynamic DNS feature, you can assign a fixed host and domain name to a dynamic Internet IP address.
-Please refer to Chapter 6 for detail instruction.
+Select the Enable option to enable this feature.
+Then, select the Provider from the pull-down list and enter the required information in the Host Name, User Name, and Password boxes.
+Please note that you have to sign up for DDNS service with the service provider first (Please refer to Chapter 6 for detail information.)